ML4PNP/MEGaNorm/README.md

 ## 🚀 Features

-* Compatibility with MNE-Python, PCNToolkit, FOOOF libraries
+* Compatibility with MNE-Python, PCNToolkit, SpecParam libraries
 * Normative modeling of oscillatory brain activity
 * Using high performance capabilities on SLURM clusters
 * EEG and MEG support with BIDS integration
-* Easy-to-use API with high customizability
 * Ready for reproducible deployment with Docker

 ---